Sample Complexity Bounds for Linear Constrained MDPs with a Generative Model: A Generic Framework for Solving CMDPs

 We first present a generic primal-dual algorithmic framework for solving CMDPs, and subsequently present a meta-theorem that quantifies its sample-complexity in the relaxed and strict feasibility settings.
 For this, we frame the CMDP problem in~\cref{eq:true-CMDP} as an equivalent saddle-point problem,

 where, $\lambda$ is the Lagrange multiplier.
 The solution to~\cref{eq:saddle} is $(\pi^*, \lambda^*)$ where $\pi^*$ is the optimal policy to the CMDP and $\lambda^*$ is the optimal Lagrange multiplier.
 We solve~\cref{eq:saddle} iteratively, by alternatively updating the policy (primal variable) and the Lagrange multiplier (dual variable)~\citep{ding2021provably,vaswani2022near}.

-The primal and dual updates in~\cref{alg_CMDPL} rely on three oracles, which we instantiate subsequently.
+\begin{remark} The model-based framework for solving tabular CMDPs in~\citet{vaswani2022near} does not directly extend to the linear MDP setting for the following reasons.
+In the PAC-RL framework (with access to a simulator), model-based methods build a model for the transition matrix by sampling next states for each state-action pair.
+In the linear (C)MDP setting, the transition kernel and reward functions are assumed to be approximated by a linear function.
+Specifically, the $SA\times S$ transition matrix can be factorized into a known $SA \times d$ matrix of features and an unknown $d \times S$ matrix to be estimated.
+Hence, naively estimating the transition matrix will require $O(S)$ samples, resulting in high sample complexity. \end{remark} The primal and dual updates in~\cref{alg_CMDPL} rely on three oracles, which we instantiate subsequently.